The Leadership Blog

 • Intentional systems are designed with purpose.
 They’re repeatable processes that make success more likely.

 Craig Groeschel, leadership podcast host and pastor, often says: “Successful people do consistently what other people do occasionally.”
 Systems are how you make consistency possible.
+When I learned that, my leadership changed for the better.

 Examples of Effective Systems